 If you are encountering problems with your academic work then you should seek help and advice from your Academic Adviser (also known as Personal Tutor), or your Programme Director.
-Alternatively the University offers impartial information and advice on academic matters via the Information, Advice and Guidance Service.
+Alternatively the University offers impartial information and advice on academic matters via the Student Support and Advice Team in University Place.
 If the problems you are encountering are linked to health or personal problems please also see Section 4.7 Mitigating Circumstances.